tsungcheng-yao-griffith/ALDIPF/README.md

 The dataset provided here contains 114027 unfoled messages, labelled by 505 MTurk annotators.
 You can dupliate the dataset with the following steps.

 * Access [Founta's Zenodo page](https://zenodo.org/record/3706866#.YjzZfDUReUk) and request access.
-* Ensure ALDPF.py, datasetfinal_no_message.csv, index.csv, and hatespeech_text_label_vote.csv are in the same folder.
+* Place ALDPF.py, datasetfinal_no_message.csv, index.csv, and hatespeech_text_label_vote.csv in the same folder.
 * Execute ALDPF.py and obtain ALDPF.csv

 _**Appendix**_